bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

 # Remove Swagger UI conainer
 make run/docs/teardown
 ```

-## Additional CLI commands
+### Running additional CLI commands

 In addition to starting and running a Fleet Manager server, the Fleet Manager
 binary provides additional commands to interact with the service (i.e. cluster
 creation/scaling, Dinosaur creation, Errors list, etc.) without having to use a
-REST API client.)
+REST API client.

 To use these commands, run `make binary` to create the `./fleet-manager` binary.

-Run `./fleet-manager -h` for information on the additional commands.
+Then run `./fleet-manager -h` for information on the additional available
+commands.

-## Environments
+### Fleet Manager Environments

 The service can be run in a number of different environments.
-Environments are essentially bespoke
+Environments are
-sets of configuration that the service uses to make it function differently.
-Environments can be
+essentially bespoke sets of configuration that the service uses to make it
-set using the `OCM_ENV` environment variable.
+function differently.
+Environments can be set using the `OCM_ENV` environment
+variable.
 Below are the list of known environments and their
 details.

 - `development` - The `staging` OCM environment is used.
 Sentry is disabled.
-Debugging utilities
-   are enabled.
+   Debugging utilities are enabled.
 This should be used in local development.
+   This is the default environment used when directly running the Fleet
+   Manager binary and the `OCM_ENV` variable has not been set.
-- `testing` - The OCM API is mocked/stubbed out, meaning network calls to OCM will fail.
-The auth
+- `testing` - The OCM API is mocked/stubbed out, meaning network calls to OCM
-   service is mocked.
+   will fail.
+The auth service is mocked.
 This should be used for unit testing.
-- `integration` - Identical to `testing` but using an emulated OCM API server to respond to OCM API
+- `integration` - Identical to `testing` but using an emulated OCM API server
-   calls, instead of a basic mock.
-This can be used for integration testing to mock OCM behaviour.
+   to respond to OCM API calls, instead of a basic mock.
+This can be used for
+   integration testing to mock OCM behaviour.
-- `production` - Debugging utilities are disabled, Sentry is enabled. environment can be ignored in
+- `production` - Debugging utilities are disabled, Sentry is enabled.
-   most development and is only used when the service is deployed.
+   environment can be ignored in most development and is only used when
+   the service is deployed.

 The `OCM_ENV` environment variable should be set before running any Fleet
 Manager binary command or Makefile target

-## Additional docs
+## Additional documentation
 - [Adding new endpoint](docs/adding-a-new-endpoint.md)
 - [Adding new CLI flag](docs/adding-new-flags.md)
 - [Automated testing](docs/automated-testing.md)